Home Compare AMD vs APH

 Advanced Micro Devices vs Amphenol: Which Stock Looks Stronger in 2026?

 Amphenol holds the cleaner structural position, with the lead spread across profitability and valuation.
-Advanced Micro Devices does not offset that deficit through any equally strong structural edge elsewhere.
+Advanced Micro Devices still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 This is not just a one-metric split: both profitability and valuation materially support the lead.
-Amphenol Corporation leads by 20 points on the overall comparison score.
+The overall score gap is 27 points in favour of Amphenol Corporation.

 Trajectory Similarity